Imation: As Imation

+Change of name and direction

-Imation changed its name to Glassbridge Enterprises on February 21, 2017.
+In January 2017, Imation announced its intention to change its name to Glassbridge Enterprises, completing its change of direction away from the data storage business towards being an asset management and strategic investment company.
+The name change became effective on February 21, 2017.

 Net revenue for 2016 was $44.1 million, compared to $529.2 million the year before.

+Sale of Imation brand

-Glassbridge Enterprises sold the Imation brand name to Korean company O-Jin Corporation Co., Ltd. on August 4, 2017.
+Glassbridge Enterprises sold the Imation brand name to Korean company O-Jin Corporation Co., Ltd. (now Ojin Corporation Co.) on August 4, 2017.

-In 2019 Imation.com announced the brand's licence-use by PNY Technology, Ritek Corporation and photo printer company Prinics.
+In 2019 Imation, by then under O-Jin's ownership, announced licensing deals for use of the brand by PNY Technology, Ritek Corporation and photo printer company Prinics.

+As of July 2024 O-Jin still owns the Imation brand.